irsyadashari/SearchSwiftUI/README.md

 This is a repo for applying to KedaTech for iOS Developer positions.

 # How to Run
-Just open the SearchSwiftUI.xcodeproj in XCode.
+Just open the SearchSwiftUI.xcodeproj in XCode and hit Run.
 You don't need any pod install or waiting for SPM to load the library since this project didn't use any 3rd party library.

 # How To Navigate
 <img width="334" alt="image" src="https://github.com/irsyadashari/SearchSwiftUI/assets/36505012/5dd96ccd-9729-4ccd-9b0c-5fefa2649add">